Idaho Library Districting Handbook

 DISTRICTING HANDBOOK LINKS

-The Tasks of the Assessment Stage
+The Tasks of the Assessment State

 There are nine tasks that need to be completed during the Assessment Phase of a library districting process.